filoscoder/filoscoder/README.md

 # About me 👋
-I was born in South Korea, raised in Argentina, and worked in many countries like Argentina, United States, Mexico, and South Korea as well.
+I was born in South Korea, raised in Argentina, and worked in many countries like Argentina, United States, Mexico, Spain, and South Korea as well.
 I worked in Accounting and Finance fields in the past, this experience gives me a new perspective looking at the details and forecasting limited resources, this also allows great improvements in logical thinking and problem-solving skills.

 Now I'm into web development, working as a software engineer I'm always open to develop on both, client and the server-side.
 My highest goal is to make the world a better place through tech.
-Never forget this, tech is always a tool and not a purpose by itself.
+Never forget that tech is always a tool and not a purpose by itself.
 I always think coding should be altruistic.

-I currently based in Madrid (Spain) with my lovely wife Amanda.

 I'm skilled in Javascript environment focused on the client-side but always supporting everybody's "back"(end).
 Interested in handling cross-platform cool ideas & developing real-world problem solutions.
 I'm always aware of the existence of a variated pool of skills that makes me humble & listen-first-minded.
 I also have strong logical communication skills and a problem-solving attitude.

-I speak Spanish and Korean native level, and enough English to be a valuable contributor :)
+I speak Spanish, Korean and enough English to be a valuable contributor :)

 <br>
 <br>

+# Skillset

 ## 🎨 Front
 - Typescript
 - React.js
 - React-Hooks
 - Context API
+- Redux
 - MobX
 - Styled components
 - SASS